altaywtf/bilgi-shuttle-web/readme.md

 The data comes from [bilgi-shuttle-api](https://github.com/mdegis/bilgi-shuttle/), processed and shown in this application.

-There is an iOS version of this app: [bilgi-shuttle-ios](https://github.com/zebrasinpyjamas/bilgi-shuttle-ios)
+There is also an iOS version of this app: [bilgi-shuttle-ios](https://github.com/zebrasinpyjamas/bilgi-shuttle-ios)

 ##Installation
 ```bash